 - Urata Dengu Laura – ask for rain

 - Urata Dengi Ina – harvest results

-From the 17th of August to the 16th of September the Taman Hiburan Rakyat festival takes place in Waingapu.
-It is a mixture of Oktoberfest und representation of NGO and government projects.
+Taman Hiburan Rakyat - About the 17th of August to the 17th of September the festival takes place in Waingapu.
+It is a mixture of Oktoberfest, Karaoke-Festival und a wide representation of NGO- and (Dinas-) government projects.